tektoncd/pipeline/api_compatibility_policy.md

 ### Beta features

-- Beta features in GA CRDs are disabled by default and must be enabled by [setting `enable-api-fields` to `beta`](https://github.com/tektoncd/pipeline/blob/main/docs/install.md#beta-features).
-In beta API versions, beta features are enabled by default.
+- Beta features are enabled by default and can be disabled by [setting `enable-api-fields` to `stable`](https://github.com/tektoncd/pipeline/blob/main/docs/install.md#beta-features).

 - Beta features may be deprecated or changed in a backwards incompatible way by following the same process as [Beta CRDs](#beta-crds) i.e. by providing a 9 month support period.